 Before lenders decide to lend you money, they want to know if you are willing and able to repay that mortgage loan.
 To figure out your ability to pay back the loan, lenders assess your debt-to-income ratio.
 To assess your willingness to repay, they use your credit score.

 The most commonly used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
 The FICO score ranges from 350 (very high risk) to 850 (low risk).
 You can learn more on FICO here.

-Credit scores only take into account the info in your credit reports.
-They don't consider income or personal characteristics.
-Fair Isaac invented FICO specifically to exclude demographic factors like these.
-Credit scoring was envisioned as a way to take into account only that which was relevant to a borrower's willingness to pay back the lender.
+Your credit score comes from your repayment history.
+They never consider income, savings, down payment amount, or demographic factors like gender, ethnicity, nationality or marital status.
+Fair Isaac invented FICO specifically to exclude demographic factors.
+"Profiling" was as dirty a word when these scores were first invented as it is now.
+Credit scoring was developed as a way to take into account solely that which was relevant to a borrower's willingness to repay the lender.

-Your report should contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+Your report must contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
 This payment history ensures that there is sufficient information in your report to build an accurate score.
-Some people don't have a long enough credit history to get a credit score.
-They may need to spend a little time building a credit history before they apply.
+If you don't meet the minimum criteria for getting a score, you might need to establish a credit history prior to applying for a mortgage loan.

 PREMIERE MORTGAGE SERVICES, INC. can answer your questions about credit reporting.
 Call us at 978-422-2311.